 A snapshot of GetResponse’s features will give you a feel for the functionality that they support:

-Monthly Pricing: More complicated than most because of their rich functionality.
+GetResponse’s pricing is more complicated than most because of their rich functionality.
 For an email list of 1,000, pay just $15 per month for a Basic plan, $49 for Plus, and $99 for Professional.
 These prices go up to $25 / $59 / $119 at 2,500 subscribers and $65 / $95 / $165 at 10,000 subscribers.
 Know what you need before you buy.
 I have subscribed to the Plus plan on this popular email marketing service, which includes webinars, and have found it to be sufficient.

 HubSpot literally invented the term “Inbound Marketing,” and they were one of the first to truly integrate search, social, and email into one product to more effectively create and support engaging, responsive emails.

 As long as you don’t need the features of a paid version, you can keep using HubSpot for free.
 So, what comes with free?
 Basic tools that’ll get you started.
 Best of all, when your company grows and needs change, you can stay with the same company by upgrading to their Starter plan without losing track of your customer journey.